3 days in Milan: Itinerary of what to see in Milan (+ map)

 • Or, conversely, explore Milan after dark, when it’s beautifully lit up.
 From the Navigli Grande Canal to the Duomo, in the evening everything is bathed in warm colours of light.

 Do you have a question about our itinerary of what to see and do in Milan in three days?
 We’ll be happy to answer it in the comments below.
-Have a safe journey!

 More information about Northern Italy

-LOMBARDIA: Get inspired by the most beautiful places to see in Lombardy.
+LOMBARDY: Get inspired by the most beautiful places to see in Lombardy.

 ROME: Rome is one of the most popular cities in Europe.
 Here’s a list of the best things to see in Rome.
 Build your 3-day Rome itinerary and see how to save in Rome.
 Find out all about the Vatican Museums or the Colosseum.

-VENICE: In the article What to visit in Venice we bring you tips on the most beautiful places and other useful tips.
+VENICE: In our article on the best places to visit in Venice, we share recommendations on the most beautiful places and other useful information.

 Summary: What to see and do in Milan in 3 days